WestonSF/ArcGISServerMonitor/ReadMe.md

 * Install proxy on web server
 	* Copy the proxy folder to C:\inetpub\wwwroot
 	* Convert directory to application in IIS
-	* Update the paremter in the configuration file ("proxyurl") to point to the proxy e.g. "'[PUBLICSERVERADDRESS]'/proxy/proxy.ashx"
+	* Update the parameter in the configuration file ("proxyUrl") to point to the proxy e.g. "'[PUBLICSERVERADDRESS]'/proxy/proxy.ashx"
-* Generate token for ArcGIS for Server at '[PUBLICSERVERADDRESS]'/arcgis/tokens
-	* HTTP referer - [PUBLICSERVERADDRESS]
-	* Username and password that can access all services
-	* Expiration - 1 year
 * Set the ArcGIS for Server logs to be FINE
-* Add token into config.js for the application
 * Configure other options in the config.js to the environment
-* Install ArcGIS Server for Administrators on web server
+* Install ArcGIS Server Monitor on web server
 	* Copy the folder to C:\inetpub\wwwroot
 	* Convert directory to application in IIS